The Design View

 The screenshot below shows a more complex process, generated by Auto Model.

 Repository: your central data storage entity.
 It holds connections, data, processes and results, either locally or remotely.

 Also known as: folder, workspace, project

 When working with RapidMiner Studio, you need a place to save your work.
 The Repository can be used to store:

-whether you save your data and results in a Repository depends on your use case.
+whether you save your data, results, or other files in a Repository depends on your use case.